Upcoming planned works

 Please alternative routes where possible or allow additional time for your journey.

 Flood restoration.
 Patch and repair of approach to Rous River bridge.
-Commencing 10 February for 2-3 days.
+Commencing in May.
 Traffic controllers operating.
 Work hours 8am to 4pm.
 Expect minor delays.

 Flood restoration.
 Road patching.
 Commencing 10 February 2025, between Chilcotts Road and North Arm Road until 14 February.
 Work hours between 8am and 4pm.
 Traffic controllers operating.
 Expect minor delays.